-Selection of bollards in use in the city centre with the so called York bollard on the left
+Selection of bollards in use in the city centre with the so-called York bollard on the left

-Line of 'marching bollards along Parliament Street
+Line of 'marching' bollards along Parliament Street

-Informative The default bollard to be used in the city centre is the Manchester bollard as pictured here, except for the retention of York bollards around the Minster.
-Cycle parking York prides itself in being cycle friendly and was officially recognised as a cycling city attracting several million pounds worth of investment.
+Informative The default bollard to be used in the city centre is the Manchester bollard as pictured here, (except for the retention of York bollards around the Minster.)
+Cycle infrastructure Cycle parking York prides itself in being cycle friendly and was officially recognised as a cycling city attracting several million pounds worth of investment.
 Cycling is popular, helped by the flat terrain and the compact nature of the city.
 Journeys to and from the major residential areas are short and some outlying villages are served by off road and on-road cycle tracks and lanes.
 Within the city centre cycle parking facilities are common but fail to keep up with demand and there is always pressure to expand the network.
 Finding suitable locations is challenging.
 Some existing sites such as Parliament Street conflict with other uses, especially during festivals and markets when access to the stands is difficult and sometimes impossible.
-A key priority is to find new secure off-street cycle parking to reduce the requirement for on-street facilities.
-Cycle parking should be relocated from Parliament Street and, as far as possible, all new cycle parking should be located on the edges of the footstreets area - this will help reinforce the current restrictions on cycling in pedestrian areas during footstreets hours'.
+This is a significant city centre parking area popular with city centre workers that should be better managed.
+Cyclists are far more likely to keep their cycle close at hand when visiting the city centre and it is important to recognise this in determining locations for new stands.
+The two Parliament Street stands should be better designed and located on the street to reduce potential conflict with other users.
+Wide city centre streets such as Piccadilly and Duncombe Place offer significant potential for expanding the network.
 The default cycle stand for the city is the Sheffield hoop and its use should continue.
-Kick rails (not currently used) should be included on cycle stand signs at each end to ensure blind and partially sighted people are warned of their presence.
-Stands should be spaced 900mm apart to allow two cycles to be safely locked.
-Double rows should be 1200mm apart and there should be 600mm between a stand and wall.
+Tapping rails (not currently used) should be included on cycle stand signs to ensure blind and partially sighted people are warned of their presence.
+Stands should be spaced at least 1000mm apart to allow two cycles to be safely locked.
+Double rows should be 1200mm apart and there should be 600mm between a stand and wall

 Cycle parking on Parliament Street.
-Trees and other furniture seriously restricts how this space could be used.
+Trees and other furniture seriously restricts how this space can be used.